Lead the Way: Are You Ready for NYC’s August 2025 Local Law 31 Deadline for Lead Inspections?

 Provide written notice to tenants of the XRF inspection results, as well as any remediation work that will take place.
 Under Local Law 1 of 2004, you must also provide Annual Notices and maintain signed copies from tenants.

-If the XRF inspection identifies Lead-based Paint greater than or equal to 0.5 mg/cm² - you must remediate the hazards in compliance with Local Law 1 of 2004 and HUD/EPA guidelines; and use EPA-certified firms and workers for any lead paint disturbance, repair, or remediation work.
+If the XRF inspection identifies Lead-based Paint greater than or equal to 0.5 mg/cm² , and that paint is peeling, flaking, chipping, cracking or otherwise deteriorated and a child under 6 years old lives or spends at least 10 hours a week in the apartment - you must remediate the lead hazards immediately in compliance with Local Law 1 of 2004 and HUD/EPA guidelines; and use EPA-certified firms and workers for any lead paint disturbance, repair, or remediation work.
+This also applies to common areas where deteriorated Lead-based Paint has been identified and a child under 6 years old lives in or spends at least 10 hours a week in the apartment building.

 Lead Training Programs: